LIS

 12VAC5-90-140.
 Procedure for preventing ophthalmia neonatorum.

-The physician, nurse, or midwife in charge of the infant's care after delivery of a baby shall ensure that one of the following is administered in each eye of that newborn baby as soon as possible after birth: (i) two drops of a 1.0% silver nitrate solution; (ii) a 1-cm ribbon of 1.0% tetracycline ophthalmic ointment; or (iii) a 1-cm ribbon of 0.5% erythromycin ophthalmic ointment.
-This treatment shall be recorded in the medical record of the infant.
+The physician, nurse, or midwife in charge of the infant's care after delivery of a baby shall ensure that a 1-cm ribbon of 0.5% erythromycin ophthalmic ointment is administered in each eye of the infant as soon as possible after birth and shall record the treatment in the medical record of the infant.

 Statutory Authority